purdue-orbital/Git-for-Orbital/README.md

 ```

 ## Committing and Pushing New Changes on an Existing Remote
-If you have already set a remote, then the process is even more simple:
+If you have already set a remote, then the process is as follows:
 ```shell
 $ git add .
 $ git commit -m "Your custom commit message here"